vxlang/vxlang-page/README.md

 ## What is vxlang?

-Software can be described as human-understandable mnemonics through disassamblers, and additional information can be used to convert to advanced languages such as C/C++, which are easier to understand.
-However, this type of analysis can also be referred to as reverse engineering, which can pose a threat to the security of the software.

-**vxlang** is a project designed to prevent manipulations such as static or dynamic analysis, file modification, or unauthorized access by attackers, such as those described above.
-The vxlang project provides services for software security risks by implementing anti-tamper measures to prevent unauthorized access.
+**VXLANG is a project designed to prevent reverse-engineering behaviors such as static or dynamic analysis, file tampering, and unauthorized access to memory by attackers.

-The vxlang project currently targets native binary files on x86-64 systems and Microsoft Windows operating systems, including executable files with the ".exe" extension and dynamic link library files with the ".dll" extension, kernel driver files with the ".sys".
-(The target binary types supported by vxlang will be expanded in future updates.)
+The vxlang project currently targets x86-64 system and .Net binaries, native binary files for the Microsoft Windows operating system, including executables with the ".exe" extension, dynamic link library files with the ".dll" extension, and kernel driver files with the ".sys" extension.
+(The types of target binaries supported by vxlang will be expanded in future updates).

 ## Software Protector